brianrahadi/quartz/content/posts/term-review-2025fall.md

 ## conclusion
 I got the highest grade this term while spending the least time as the courses are even chiller, honestly GPA even matters less now.
 More leverage to focus on more impact stuff and touching grass with friends.
 Disclaimer: unless you have specific goal like grad school.

-touching grass matters as you develop that taste of what's good and what's not in life, and it carries over to everything you do.
+touching grass matters as you develop taste of what's good and what's not in life, and it carries over to everything you do.

 fall is good and i am signing off from sfu, thank you very much brian ೭੧(❛〜❛✿)੭೨